 Most developers and property owners prefer installing French drains for drainage purposes.
 These drains help solve fundamental flooding problems.

-If you have a French drain, you don’t have to worry about your basement getting wet or your backyard becoming waterlogged.
-These drains are sloppy and have a gravel-filled trench that keeps water away from your home.
+If you have French drain, you don’t have to worry about your basement getting wet or your backyard becoming waterlogged.
+French drains are sloppy and have a gravel-filled trench that keeps water away from your home.
 The trench prevents the flow of water.

 Learn the Basics of French Drains

 In other places, French drains are known as drain tiles, blind drains, or weeping tiles.
 These drains are installed to prevent the accumulation of water in the basement.
 The buildup of water in your home exerts a lot of pressure on the foundation, which may cause flooding or cracks.

 A French drain comprises a PVC pipe installed around the perimeter or under the basement of a home.
 The pipe is perforated to distribute water to absorbent gravel.

 Cleaning should be a regular activity.
 Plan a schedule and stick to it.
 Cleaning keeps the drain functional for long and helps it stay clear.
 French drains are cleaned through the snaking process, which requires the use of an electric sewer to remove accumulated debris.

 You can do it yourself or seek the services of a professional.
 However, the electric sewer snake is massive, so you need help.
 To avoid unclogging the French drain poorly, it is advisable to sacrifice some money and get it done by experts.
 Carefully follow the following steps to clean your French drain:

 Choose one end of your French drain.
 Find a hole where the drain begins.
 Select the highest point of your yard if you are not sure where your drain starts